Apply

 For more information, and to see a complete list of degree requirements, visit the Course Catalog.

-Coursework involves a curated blend of darkroom work, bookmaking, history, and independent projects, which culminate in a thesis defense and exhibition.
+Coursework involves a blend of darkroom work, digital workshops, bookmaking, photo history, and independent projects, which culminate in a thesis defense and exhibition.
 Below, you’ll find a few examples of the courses required to complete the photography MFA.

 These lab classes will introduce students to the current state of analogue practices.
 Through a series of demonstrations and assignments students will become familiar with advanced analogue technology in black and white photography.
 We will review the zone system, roll film and large format sheet film processing options, use of esoteric films and developers and the integration of a methodology to approach this in their own work.